nickolasj77/triangle_analyser/README.md

-# triangle_analyser
+### -Python program that analyses if a triangle with determined measurements can exist-

-Python program that analyses if a triangle with determined measurements can exist
+OBS: you can turn it into an app through cxfreezes per example